BreathOfTheDragon/PyJul/Tiger-Alpha-0.2/ReadMe.md

 Splendid News!
 Eversince using MacOS I can FINALLY compile the packages!

 TigerServer2.jl is a Tiger POMDP environment with a QMDP policy.
-Run it using `julia TigerServer.jl`
+Run it using `julia TigerServer2.jl`
 Client.py is the observer.
 Run it using `python3 Client.py`

 Note: first run the TigerServer2.jl program, then run the Client.py program.